yehia67/documentation/hub/0.1/concepts/security-considerations.md

 # Security considerations

-**Given that the role of Hub is to manage IOTA tokens, security is crucial.**
+**Given that the role of Hub is to manage IOTA tokens, its security is crucial.**

 ## Deposit Addresses